harryvince/dotfiles/README.md

 ## Usage
 These dotfiles are intended to be used with a Unix-like operating system, such as macOS or Linux.
-To use them, simply clone the repository to a directory and run the setup.sh script:
+To use them, simply clone the repository to a directory and run the following:
 ```
 git clone https://github.com/harryvince/dotfiles.git
 cd dotfiles
 sh <(curl -L https://nixos.org/nix/install) --daemon
 NIXPKGS_ALLOW_UNFREE=1 nix run .#homeConfigurations.shared.activationPackage --impure --extra-experimental-features nix-command --extra-experimental-features flakes
 ```
-The setup script handles most of the installs and setups required for your environment, effectively replacing the default configs with these new ones.
+The setup handles installs and setups required for your environment, effectively replacing the default configs with these new ones.

 Before running the script, you may want to review the configuration files and remove any customizations that you do not want to use.